Congratulations to our 2010 Grantees!

 $5000

-BLOOM TOWN simultaneously remembers a once thriving American City and celebrates its re-birth by promoting it’s potential for creative, social, political and environmental change.
+BLOOM TOWN simultaneously remembered the once thriving American City of Detroit, and celebrated its re-birth by promoting the city’s potential for creative, social, political and environmental change.

-Six residential city parcels in a single Detroit neighborhood will be transformed into monochromatic gardens, each within the footprints (foundation walls) of razed houses, marking the ground with reference to the history of each site.
-The gardens will be planned and planted to register the passing of time throughout the city, simultaneously changing tone from season to season, from vibrant purples in spring to deep reds in summer to warm oranges in autumn.
-The gardens will map temporal shifts and will build local anticipation and awareness on multiple levels.
-They will be open for occupation by the local community and by physical and virtual visitors.
-The gardens will register as aberrant pixels of color in satellite images of the city.
+Six residential city parcels in a single Detroit neighborhood were transformed into monochromatic gardens, each within the footprints (foundation walls) of razed houses, marking the ground with reference to the history of each site.
+The gardens were planned and planted to register the passing of time throughout the city, simultaneously changing tone from season to season, from vibrant purples in spring, to deep reds in summer, to warm oranges in autumn.
+The gardens mapped temporal shifts, as well as built local anticipation and awareness on multiple levels.
+They were open for occupation by the local community and by physical and virtual visitors.
+The gardens registered as aberrant pixels of color in satellite images of the city.

-In addition to the visual presence of the gardens, they will act as a new type of way-finding device, increasing the flow of movement through and around the local neighborhood.
-The gardens are conceived of as being places of calm, community and activation.
-In spirit, they are akin to the community gardens established in the 1970s in New York; these gardens became thriving centers for activity, life and art in then-impoverished neighborhoods.
+In addition to their visual presence, the gardens acted as a new type of way-finding device, increasing the flow of movement through and around the local neighborhood.
+The gardens were conceived as places of calm, community and activation.
+In spirit, they were akin to the community gardens established in the 1970s in New York; these gardens became thriving centers for activity, life and art in then-impoverished neighborhoods.

-BLOOM TOWN hopes to inspire change through the interaction that happens during the creative act of constructing between local residents and project volunteers; it is a community based project that seeks to engage participants in a range of capacities from project implementation to eventual use and enjoyment.
-It is a work that heightens awareness of ones surroundings: visually, cognitively, spatially and haptically.
-BLOOM TOWN is a work in progress, continually evolving and changing, indexing the passing of time, and engaging multiple communities through time.
+BLOOM TOWN hoped to inspire change through the interaction that took place during the creative act of construction between local residents and project volunteers.
+It was a community based project that sought to engage participants in a range of capacities from project implementation to eventual use and enjoyment.
+The work heightened awareness of one’s surroundings visually, cognitively, spatially and haptically.
+BLOOM TOWN continually evolved and changed, indexing the passage of time, and engaging multiple communities through time.

 Community Art Makers